-As discussed in the previous section, it remains unclear what kind of states $\st{a^{(n)}}$ gives us a finite and real boundary entropy, but the point is that as long as it exists, we can prove that the mutual information is independent of a choice of centers.
+As discussed in the previous section, it remains unclear for what kind of states $\st{a^{(n)}}$ gives us finite and real boundary entropy, but the point is that as long as the states exist, we can prove that the mutual information is independent of the choice of centers.